smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 Hopkins, took to the her eight person, volunteer news and fansite to pen an impassioned response, [“Why I’m angry about Belarus](http://thegymter.net/2015/10/01/why-im-angry-about-belarus/)."
 The essay got 15,000 pageviews, the second most popular article in the site’s seventeen month history.

 Eventually, mainstream news outlets like the [AP](http://bigstory.ap.org/article/3567690e44a847aea3d3df3282e345de/american-gymnasts-create-unlikely-alliance-belarus) and the [Wall Street Journal](http://www.wsj.com/articles/u-s-women-gymnasts-qualify-for-rio-olympics-though-in-mixed-fashion-1445729014) would cover the story three weeks later during the actual World Championships.
-But in the meantime, for die-hard gym fans, Hopkin’s essay became a central point of discussion.
+But in the meantime, for die-hard gym fans, Hopkins' essay became a central point of discussion.

 Former and current Belarusian gymnasts shared the essay on social media.
 Svetlana Boginskaya, three time Olympic champion who competed for the Soviet Union in the late 1980s to 1990s [commented](https://www.facebook.com/thegymternet/posts/964527733586216) on thegymter.net's Facebook page.
 Even the president of the Cayman Islands Gymnastics Association reached out - she emailed Hopkins to say her organization would never do what Belarus did.